fedi-e2ee/public-key-directory-specification/Specification.md

 Unlike other Protocol Message types, this one will strictly be performed from one Public Key Directory to another.
 See [the Witness co-signing section](#witness-co-signing) for context.

-`Checkpoint` messages contain three critical pieces of context, to be committed into the recipient's Sigsum ledger:
+`Checkpoint` messages contain three critical pieces of context, to be committed into the recipient's Transparency Log
+ledger:

 1. The current Merkle root of the sender (`from-root`).
 2. The most recent *validated* Merkle root of the recipient (`to-validated-root`).